guacamoledragon/throw-voice/docs/environment-variables.md

 - `BOT_LEAVE_GUILD_AFTER`: Number, in days, before bot leaves a server for inactivity
     - Defaults to `30`
     - Set to `0` to disable
-- `PCM_MODE`: Save recordings as RAW PCM files instead of MP3
+- `BOT_FILE_FORMAT`: Save recordings as RAW PCM files instead of MP3
     - Defaults to `false`
 - `VERSION`: The version to display as the bot's _Playing ..._ status
 - `BOT_WEBSITE`: The website to display as the bot's _Playing ..._ status